North America: Name

-France, Italy, Portugal, Spain, Romania, Greece, and the countries of Latin America use a six-continent model, with the Americas viewed as a single continent and North America designating a subcontinent comprising Canada, the U.S., Mexico, and Saint Pierre et Miquelon (politically part of France), and often Greenland, and Bermuda.
+France, Greece, Italy, Portugal, Romania, Spain, and the countries of Latin America use a six-continent model, with the Americas viewed as a single continent and North America designating a subregion comprising Canada, Mexico, and Saint Pierre and Miquelon (politically a part of France), the United States, and often Bermuda, Clipperton Island, and Greenland.

-North America has been historically referred to by other names.
-Spanish North America (New Spain) was often referred to as Northern America, and this was the first official name given to Mexico.
+North America has historically been known by other names, including Spanish North America, New Spain, New France, British North America and América Septentrional, the first official name given to Mexico.

 Regions

+North America includes several regions and subregions, each of which have their own respective cultural, economic, and geographic regions.
+Economic regions include several regions formalized in 20th- and 21st-century trade agreements, including NAFTA between Canada, Mexico, and the United States, and CAFTA between Central America, the Dominican Republic, and the United States.

-Geographically, the North American continent has many regions and subregions.
-These include cultural, economic, and geographic regions.
-Economic regions included those formed by trade blocs, such as those of the NAFTA and Central American Free Trade Agreement (CAFTA).
-Linguistically and culturally, the continent could be divided into Anglo-America and Latin America.
-Anglo-America includes most of Northern America, Belize, and Caribbean islands with English-speaking populations (though sub-national entities, such as Louisiana and Quebec, have large Francophone populations; in Quebec, French is the sole official language).
+North America is divided linguistically and culturally into two primary regions, Anglo-America and Latin America.
+Anglo-America includes most of North America, Belize, and Caribbean islands with English-speaking populations.
+There are also regions, including Louisiana and Quebec, with large Francophone populations; in Quebec and Saint Pierre and Miquelon, French is the official language..

-The southern part of the North American continent is composed of two regions.
-These are Central America and the Caribbean.
+The southern portion of North America includes Central America and non-English-speaking Caribbean nations.
 The north of the continent maintains recognized regions as well.
-In contrast to the common definition of "North America", which encompasses the whole continent, the term "North America" is sometimes used to refer only to Mexico, Canada, the U.S., and Greenland.
+In contrast to the common definition of North America, which encompasses the whole North American continent, the term "North America" is sometimes used more narrowly to refer only to four nations, Canada, Greenland, Mexico, and the U.S. The U.S. Census Bureau includes Saint Pierre and Miquelon, but excludes Mexico from its definition.

-The term Northern America refers to the northernmost countries and territories of North America: the U.S., Bermuda, St. Pierre and Miquelon, Canada, and Greenland.
-Although the term does not refer to a unified region, Middle America—not to be confused with the Midwestern U.S.—groups the regions of Mexico, Central America, and the Caribbean.
+The term Northern America refers to the northernmost countries and territories of North America: the U.S., Bermuda, Canada, Greenland, and St. Pierre and Miquelon.
+Although the term does not refer to a unified region, Middle America includes Mexico, Central America, and the Caribbean.

-North America's largest countries by land area, Canada and the U.S., also have well-defined and recognized regions.
-In the case of Canada, these are (from east to west) Atlantic Canada, Central Canada, Canadian Prairies, the British Columbia Coast, and Northern Canada.
-These regions also contain many subregions.
-In the case of the U.S.—and in accordance with the U.S. Census Bureau definitions—these regions are: New England, Mid-Atlantic, South Atlantic states, East North Central states, West North Central states, East South Central states, West South Central states, Mountain states, and Pacific states.
-Regions shared between both nations include the Great Lakes region.
-Megalopolises have formed between both nations in the case of the Pacific Northwest and the Great Lakes Megaregion.
+North America's largest countries by land area are Canada and the U.S., both of which have well-defined and recognized subregions.
+In Canada, these include (from east to west) Atlantic Canada, Central Canada, the Canadian Prairies, the British Columbia Coast, Western Canada, and Northern Canada.
+In the U.S., they include New England, the Mid-Atlantic, and the South Atlantic, East North Central, West North Central, East South Central, West South Central, Mountain, and Pacific states.
+The Great Lakes region and the Pacific Northwest include areas in both the U.S. and Canada.